; Print

 5 from 5 reviews

-Enhance your holiday table with this rich and decadent dark chocolate terrine dessert.
-This amazingly delicious treat shaped like half-spheres and poured with caramel sauce is a great party dessert idea.
+Rich and decadent dark chocolate terrine dessert is the best sweet treat for chocolate lovers.
+Shaped like half-spheres and poured with caramel sauce, it is a great party dessert that makes the guests drool.
 What's more?
 It is gluten-free!

 Ingredients